JJWRoeloffs/transcribe_align_textgrid/README.md

     * Use the executable `python3.x` on Unix, available in most package managers, or `py -3.x` on Windows.
     * This command line executable of will be referred to as `[python-executable]` for the rest of the instructions
     * Install pip on old python versions with `[python-executable] -m ensurepip --default-pip`
 * `ffmpeg` Usually preinstalled on Linux.
-For windows see instructions for installation on the [whisper repository](https://github.com/openai/whisper)
+For Windows see instructions for installation on the [whisper repository](https://github.com/openai/whisper)
 * `git` Usually preinstalled on Linux.
-For windows, visit [the git site](https://git-scm.com/download/win).
+For Windows, visit [the git site](https://git-scm.com/download/win).
-    * Needed for installation of whisper-timestamped, as it is not available on pypi
+    * Needed for installation of whisper-timestamped, as it is not available on PyPI
     * Note that it needs to be available from the command line; git-bash might not work.

 ## Installing Torch